Market Capitalization

 Market value is the current price of a company's stock plus all of its liabilities.
 Market value does not take into consideration any of the company's assets, such as cash, accounts receivable, inventory, etc.

 Enterprise value (or EV) is a measure of the market value of the entire company, taking into consideration all of its assets and liabilities.
-EV gives investors a more complete picture of the company’s value than either market capitalization or market value.
+EV gives investors a more complete picture of the company's value than either market capitalization or market value.
+Enterprise value is often used alongside the PE ratio in valuation analysis.

-What is a Large-cap, Mid-cap and Small-cap?
+What is a Large-Cap, Mid-Cap, and Small-Cap?

 Market capitalization is used by investors to determine the level of risk associated with a particular company or stock.
 Generally speaking, larger companies with a higher market capitalization offer more stability and less risk than their smaller counterparts.